-Bachelor of Engineering (Honours) (Electronic Engineering)
+Bachelor of Electronic Engineering with Honours

 - 1. Graduates who are employed in the Electronic Engineering related fields. - 2.
 Graduates who are innovative, pursue continuous career development, and participate in society related activities. - 3.
 Graduates who have leadership qualities, ethical values and awareness in sustainability issues.